57Esther/Climate-Change/README.md

 - #### Gallery and Images of Effects.
     - This section contain Images of some effects of climate and how it afffects things around us.

+- ### Images.
+   - The images explicit the effects of the climate and the damages it causing our plantes which show the user stories purpose of creating awareness of the problem.

+- ### Footer page
+  - Each footer page has the iframes showing the map address of meet up location.
+  - Socail links, icons for social meida  look up and follow.

- - #### Sign-up and Map Iframe Information.
+ - #### Sign-up.
     - This sections offers an option for sign-up to anyone who wants to know more about the project.

+- ### Map Iframe Information.

-    - The map iframe was created to show credibility.
+  - The map iframe was created to give credibility to the website, according to finding users are more to engage with a website that has a addresss, hence the reason for incorporating a map address.

   - #### Footer and social links.
+    - social link and icons using accessible links to social media pages like facebook etc helps user trust the page and want to engage and find out more on socila media.

-     - Shows the the map location, social linka and icons, addition feature to sign up to newsletter to recieve latest updates.
+     - Shows the the map location.
+     - Addition feature to sign up to newsletter to recieve latest updates was also added to offer preference for returning user.

 - ## Media
+ - The following social meida links where visible on the site.
+  - Facebook link.
+  - Instaram link
+  - Twitter link
+  - Youtube link
+  - Google link

 - ## Technology Used